Dates For Babies: When To Introduce And Recipes To Try

 Image: IStock

-Babies might have dysenteryiXAn intestinal infection that causes watery stools (diarrhea) containing mucus or blood. — a bacterial infection in the large intestine.
+Babies might have dysenteryiAn intestinal infection that causes watery stools (diarrhea) containing mucus or blood. — a bacterial infection in the large intestine.
 Dates help in controlling this condition.

 6. Relieve constipation

-Dates fight constipation that is a common problem in babies.
-The dietary fiber content helps add bulk to the stools, thus giving stimulation for smooth bowel movements.
+Dates help relieve constipation, which is a common problem in babies.
+The dietary fiber content helps promote digestion and add bulk to the stools, thus ensuring smooth bowel movements.

 7. Improve vision